Where to watch Milan-PSG on TV-streaming: Sky, Mediaset, Canale 5 or Prime Video?

 Milan-PSG probable lineups

 Many doubts about Milan’s lineup due to the physical conditions of some Rossoneri players: however, there is optimism about the recovery of Theo Hernandez and PulisicWhile Loftus Cheek he should return from the first minute after returning towards the end of the match lost against Udinese.
+Krunic or Adli in midfield?
+Rade seems to be the favourite.
 The starters are on offense with Captain America Giroud-Leao.

 PSG (4-3-3): Donnarumma; Hakimi, Marquinhos, Škriniar, Hernández; Zaïre-Emery, Ugarte, Vitinha; Dembélé, Gonçalo Ramos, Mbappé.
 Coach: Luis Enrique.